-Graduates find placement at prestigious universities such as Penn, Illinois, North Carolina, and Florida.
+Graduates find placement at prestigious universities such as Illinois, Florida, Connecticut and the London School of Economics.

 The mass communications graduate faculty at Penn State is among the very best in the country.
 Faculty members have a diversity of specializations uncommon elsewhere, and their individual and collective national reputations and research productivity have been widely recognized.